Detected early, more than 90% of bowel cancers can be successfully treated.

 The home test looks for traces of blood in a bowel motion.

 It involves taking samples from two bowel motions using a test kit.
 These are analysed at a pathology laboratory.
-If blood is detected, your GP is likely to refer you for a colonoscopy.
+If blood is detected, your doctor is likely to refer you for a colonoscopy.

 Most positive tests are not the result of cancer.
 However, if cancer is detected early through the program, the chances of it being successfully treated are high.
 Read more